-Eastview Homes loves designing and building big wooden decks that can ‘command’ a backyard property.
+Eastview Homes loves designing wooden decks and fences that define and command backyard properties.
 Just add a sliding glass door, a BBQ, kids and a dog . . .

 Building a backyard deck is a gratifying project for any aspiring home handymen, and although it seems like a straightforward task, there’s a lot that can go wrong.
 There are between eight to ten stages where knowledge and expertise are required to create professional-quality results.
 Without counting the act of designing the deck in the first place, or selecting the lumber, picking it up or having it delivered, a wooden deck is built in eight simple steps.